Telegram groups lure migrant hopefuls to Lithuania

 Šimonytė made her comments alongside EU home affairs commissioner Ylva Johansson, on visit to Lithuania.

 "What we are facing is an aggressive act from the Lukashenko regime.
 It is one that is designed to provoke," said Johansson.
-Johansson said the commission has yet to deliver in its talks with Iraq in terms of getting them to cooperate on returns.
+She said the commission has yet to deliver in its talks with Iraq in terms of getting them to cooperate on returns.

 Instead, she said the immediate focus should be in preventing irregular arrivals and send those with no right to stay back to their countries of origin.
 "I think this is the most important thing to focus on right now," she said.